 Let the flavors ruminate in your mouth and enjoy the quick burst of caffeine as you take it in.
 If you stirred, each sip should taste even and flavorful, giving you the full, pure espresso experience.

 If you are not interested in drinking straight espresso, there are many different espresso-based drinks to choose from.
-An Americano is a shot of espresso mixed with hot water, creating a beverage that has the rich taste, and high caffeine level, of a shot of espresso with the size and warmth of a cup of coffee.
+For example, an Americano is a shot of espresso mixed with hot water, creating a beverage that has the rich taste, and high caffeine level, of a shot of espresso with the size and warmth of a cup of coffee.

 A cappuccino is a single or double shot of espresso with a touch of frothed, foamy milk on top.
 A macchiato is a single shot of espresso with warm, steamed milk poured over the top of the espresso shot.
 A latte, one of the most popular espresso-based drinks, is a shot or two of espresso with a large amount of steamed milk poured in.